ritvikmath/jekyll-now/_posts/2016-7-23-SwipeBlackMarket.md

 </center>
 </figure>

 The crux of the following analysis relied on a careful and methodical extraction of various fields from the text portion of each Facebook post.
-In particular, the following features were extracted from each post: whether the post was by a buyer or seller of swipes, how much the post's author aimed to buy/sell swipes for, how many swipes the post author (typically in the case of a buyer) wanted, and which dining facility the post author wanted to buy/sell swipes for.
+In particular, the following features were extracted from each post: whether the post was by a buyer or seller of swipes, how much the post's author aimed to buy/sell swipes for, how many swipes the author (typically in the case of a buyer) wanted, and which dining facility the author wanted to buy/sell swipes for.

 This all boils down to a problem in Natural Language Processing (NLP), the art of extracting relevant and accurate information from everyday speech.
-As a gentle introduction to this process, we will share an easy, medium, and hard post to extract information from.
+As a gentle introduction to this process, we will look at an easy, medium, and hard post to extract information from.

 ## Easy Case